 The TACACS+ server is a separate device made by third-party manufacturers.
 It is used to authenticate clients logging into the RUCKUS device using telnet, SSH, or console.
-There are multiple applications available for configuring TACACS+ server, such as tac\plus for Linux and Cisco ACS for Windows.
-RUCKUS recommends setting the client user's "privlvl" attribute to 15 because this assigns super-user privileges to the authenticated client.
-If the "privlvl" attribute is not available under the user configuration options for your TACACS+ server's server's support documentation.
+There are multiple applications available for configuring TACACS+ servers, such as tac_plus for Linux and Cisco ACS for Windows.
+RUCKUS recommends setting the client user's "privIvI" attribute to 15 because this assigns super-user privileges to the authenticated client.
+If the "privIvI" attribute is not available under the user configuration options for your TACACS+ server software, refer to the TACACS+ server's support documentation.